• Recipes

 The whole house smells wonderful as this cake bakes and you’re probably not going to want to wait for it to cool before lopping off a piece.
 That’s up to you.

-If you’re feeling adventurous you could frost it with a cream cheese frosting or buttercream.
-That would awesome too.
-I didn’t have the patience this time and went with the sprinkle of powdered sugar.
-Even though there’s only two of us in the house, this applesauce cake was gone in two days.
+Even though only two of us were in the house, this applesauce cake was gone in two days.
 No lie!

 More Snack Cake Recipes: